sepiatone/nlp-models/README.md

 #### Overview
 A testbed to explore various models / algorithms used to solve Natural Language Processing tasks.

-* RNNs
+* Named Entity Recognition using RNNs
-* LSTMs
+* Named Entity Recognition using LSTMs
-* Sequence-to-sequence models without attention for machine translation
+* Machine Translation using Sequence-to-sequence models (without attention mechanism)
-* Sequence-to-sequence models with attention for machine translation
+* Machine Translation using Sequence-to-sequence models (with attention mechanism)